Analyzing InTime Results¶

-After adding the jobs, the "Results Overview" will automatically plot the values.
+The "Results Overview" will automatically plot the values in a chart.
 The purple column is the original parent revision.
 The green columns represent results better than the parent revision and blue means worse.
 Selecting a column will reveal what is the actual value as well the difference between this and the parent revision.

 For TNS and Worst Slack, there is an additional checkbox called "Post-Placement".
 This will plot the post placement timing estimates on the same chart.

 To understand where is the sweet spot between Area and Timing, the "Goal Comparison" chart can help provide insights.
 In the chart below, the dot indicated by the red arrow is the starting revision.
 All the points that are better for both axis will be coloured green.
 Blue is for one axis and red is if it is worse than the original on both axis.